WildcatIP/other.js/README.md

 Imagine you start a channel around `#manatees`.
 It stays small for a while.
 Then a vibrant community starts to grow, and soon the channels needs mods and manatee specific flagging.
 So you look around and find a bundle with the right features and install it on `#manatees`.
 A little later, you decide to start `#manatees/news` and install a blog feature, so you and the other mods can compose posts on the web, pulling stuff in with a bookmarklet.
 Later, you install a store feature to sell your `#manateeshirts`, and swap your officer features for a new one you heard about in `#communities`.

-Otherscript lets you attach new functionality to any community, upgrading its abilities on the fly.
-It's an expressiveness and flexibility unique to us, and a strategic competitive advantage: if it's us against Facebook, we can't win; with Otherscript it's Facebook against everybody, which they can't win.
+other.js lets you attach new functionality to any community, upgrading its abilities on the fly.
+It's an expressiveness and flexibility unique to us, and a strategic competitive advantage: if it's us against Facebook, we can't win; with other.js it's Facebook against everybody, which they can't win.

 ---

 ## Inspirations

 - One of the most inspiring aspects of Swift, for me, has been how it's idioms forces me to write robust code with only minimal sacrifice to hackability.
-I'd like to learn from that in the design of Otherscript, so that the fastest way to express some behavior in Otherscript is also a robust way to express it.
+I'd like to learn from that in the design of other.js, so that the fastest way to express some behavior in other.js is also a robust way to express it.
 - I think of jQuery as a kind of Javascript DSL.
 It has a remarkable property: people who say they don't know Javascript can still use jQuery!
 From this we can learn.
 And also from it's hackably-robust chaining API.
 - The web.
 It's so expressive and maeleable.
 On the web, everything is a webpage; in Other Chat everthing is a channel.